hossein1387/BARVINN/docs/examples.rst

   git submodule update --init --recursive

 As mentioned earlier, BARVINN requires RISC-V GCC that supports RV32I.
 You can either install RISC-V GCC with your favorite OS package manager, or you can follow `picorv32 <https://github.com/cliffordwolf/picorv32#building-a-pure-rv32i-toolchain>`_. project to build a pure RV32I toolchain.
+The following are some of the examples that you can run on BARVINN.

 Matrix Multiplication